adamblumoff/debate-bench/docs/config-guide.md

 - Round order is recorded per debate as `transcript.round_order` (e.g., `pro-first` or `con-first`).
 Use `--dual-round-order` to run both orders back-to-back.
 - Languages: optional per-round `language` can be set; defaults to `debate.language`.
 - Prompts: the shipped system prompts already include turn guidance, safety reminders, and `<END_OF_TURN>` requirement.
 - Scoring dimensions: ids should be short, lowercase-friendly; min/max define the integer range judges must return.
 Winner is computed from mean scores (no winner field required).
+The default `factuality` dimension should be interpreted as perceived factuality/groundedness, not truth.
 - Judge prompt: keep JSON-only; rationale is discarded and may cause drops.
 - Legacy flat schema is still accepted (`benchmark_version`, `rounds`, `scoring`, etc.); it is normalized internally to the same shape.